sysagnostic/website/content/english/blog/isolating-postgres-instances.md

 Per-instance resource control settings can be provided in the `[Service]` section of a drop-in file, as discussed before.
 In our case, the drop-in file will be `/etc/systemd/system/postgresql-<ver>@<cluster_name>.service.d/99-resource-control.conf`.
 Notice that the directory name ending in `service.d` must begin by the exact name of the service unit.
 The file itself can be named anything, the important thing is that it ends in `.conf`.

-The settings you define in the file will be picked up by systemd as drop-in configuration, and will merge it into the main configuration.
+The settings you define in the file will be picked up by systemd as drop-in, and will merge it into its main configuration.

-You might have to run the `systemctl daemon-reload` command for systemd to load the file, and then restart the service using the `systemctl restart` command.
+You always have to run the `systemctl daemon-reload` command after changing systemd unit files or drop-ins to reload the new definitions.
+After a successful reload, restart the service using the `systemctl restart` command.

-Let's now look at some useful resource control settings you can put into the drop-in file.
+Let's now look at some useful resource control settings you can put into the drop-in files.

 #### Limiting CPU usage
 You can use the [`CPUQuota`](https://www.freedesktop.org/software/systemd/man/latest/systemd.resource-control.html#CPUQuota= ) setting to limit CPU usage, which is a percentage value.
-The percentage specifies how much CPU time the unit can get at maximum, relative to the total CPU time.
+The percentage specifies how much CPU time the unit can get at maximum, relative to the total CPU time available to the operating system for scheduling.

 For example, to assign one full CPU to the instance, specify `CPUQuota=100%`.
 To assign 2 CPUs to the instance, specify `CPUQuota=200%`.

 > This parameter will affect the `CPUQuotaPerSecUSec` attribute of the systemd service unit, which shows how many CPU seconds the process will get for 1 wall-clock second.
 For  example, for `50%` it will show as `500ms`, and for `200%` as `2s`.

 #### Limiting RAM usage
-You can use the [`MemoryHigh`](https://www.freedesktop.org/software/systemd/man/latest/systemd.resource-control.html#MemoryHigh=) setting to limit RAM usage.
+You can use the [`MemoryHigh`](https://www.freedesktop.org/software/systemd/man/latest/systemd.resource-control.html#MemoryHigh=bytes) setting to limit RAM usage.

-For example, to allot 8GB of RAM to the instance, specify `MemoryHigh=8G`.
+For example, to allot 8GiB of RAM to the instance, specify `MemoryHigh=8G`.

 > It is not a hard limit, which means the service unit may consume more memory, and it won't be killed.
 When memory consumption goes beyond that limit, however, the processes within the service unit are slowed down, and memory is taken away from them aggressively.

 #### Prioritizing an instance
 You can use the `Nice` setting, as shown above.

 For example, to give more priority to you instance, specify `Nice=-15`.
 Priority can be set in the range of -20, 19, and please remember that a nicer process is lower priority.

 #### Putting it all together